pieterjanv/ai-toolkit-local/README.md

 # Interfacing with AI Toolkit using OpenAI's SDK in TypeScript

 This repository contains a basic script to run AI models locally.
-It utilizies Microsoft's [AI Toolkit](https://learn.microsoft.com/en-us/windows/ai/toolkit/toolkit-getting-started) to run Phi models locally on CPU, GPU or NPU.
+It utilizies Microsoft's [AI Toolkit](https://learn.microsoft.com/en-us/windows/ai/toolkit/toolkit-getting-started) to run models locally on CPU, GPU or NPU.

 ## Prerequisites